 Finally, you should prepare your mindset for conducting the test.
 It is critical not to overexplain the test takers how to achieve.
 There are only three core elements that you need to relay to your test taker: what the website is about, what the test goals are, and what you want them to succeed.
 Creating a neutral environment ensures you have unbiased results.

 Now you can dive into the execution of the test.
 The best time to conduct a moderated test is during the early days of the development of your website.
 As this is a qualitative test, you would not need a massive number of participants.

 5. Unmoderated testing

-Many design experts believe unmoderated testing is one of the best ways to capture quality feedbacks from real users.
-Unlike moderated tests, unmoderated tests let users react in an environment that is most close to real lives.
+Many design experts believe unmoderated testing is one of the best ways to capture quality feedback from real users.
+Unlike moderated tests, unmoderated tests let users react in an environment that is most close to real life.
 Plus, the costs of unmoderated testing are significantly lower.

 Here participants are asked to complete tasks at their comfort, remotely.
 There is no moderator to control the environment.
 However, this quantitative test method demands a significant number of participants to drive insightful data to work on.

 Like moderated tests, you would not get detailed reports on users’ psychographics.
 Finding the ‘why’ behind the action is difficult.
 You can only create a hypothesis as to why a user achieves a task a certain way.
 It is best to use an unmoderated test to complement your moderated tests at a later stage.

 Customer feedback is the Holy Grail of any user experience test.
 However, hearing your customer is an art that you need to learn.
 There are multiple ways to gain insights from your target audience.
 Reviews and comments on your website, reviews on 3rd party websites, feedback forms, surveys, emails, and phone calls are some of them.
 But only capturing the data won’t do any good.
 You need to put them to work.